emilybstevens/CXR-ML/README.md

 ## Dashboard

-To view preliminary dashboard, please click [here](https://emilybstevens.github.io/xraydar/). </br> Please note: The data dashboard is still a work in progress.
+To view preliminary dashboard, please click [here](https://emilybstevens.github.io/xraydar/). </br></br>
+Please note: The data dashboard is still a work in progress.
 The intent is to eventually have two separate data access points: one that will show a series of Tableau stories discussing high-level analysis of the initial data set, and one that will have a Javascript dashboard allowing users to search up each specific x-ray and the highest triage level associated with that x-ray.
-While the Tableau stories have been completed, the Javascript requires more work before rolling out.
+While the Tableau stories have been completed, the Javascript requires more work before rolling out. </br></br> Interactive elements are currently located under `Data->Overview`. `Data->Interactive Dashboard` will house the Javascript dash once it's been completed.
+Images from initial analysis, as well as machine learning data can found under the `Performance` tab.